 Xbox Series X controller

 Another notable change for the Series X is the new controller design seen above.
-Xbox Series X controllers will be more ergonomic than their predecessors, which are already some of the best controllers on the market.
-They are expected to be smaller and lighter, with a design that Microsoft claims will fit more shapes and sizes of hands.
+Xbox Series X controllers are a touch more ergonomic than their predecessors, but is familiar for the most part.

 Read also: The 10 best PC game controllers you can get

-The new Xbox Series X controller’s button layout is virtually identical to previous controllers, and it features a textured surface on the triggers and bumpers.
-The rubberized surface is also found on the back of the controller for enhanced grip and comfort — even in extended play sessions.
+The controller’s button layout is virtually identical to previous controllers, and it features a textured surface on the triggers and bumpers.
+The rubberized surface is also found on the controller’s back for enhanced grip and comfort — even in extended play sessions.

 Following in Sony’s footsteps, Microsoft will also introduce a screenshot sharing button.
 This will allow you to capture and share gameplay without resorting to clumsy cables and adaptors.

 Like the previous iteration, the Xbox Series X Wireless Controller will be fully compatible with Windows PCs right out of the box.
-They’ll also be compatible with Android and iOS devices via Bluetooth, and we fully expect them to dethrone the Xbox One Wireless controller as one of the best mobile controllers out there.
+They’ll also be compatible with Android and iOS devices via Bluetooth.
+We fully expect them to dethrone the Xbox One Wireless controller as one of the best mobile controllers out there.

 Xbox Series X games